Macrometacorp/docs/docs/search/patterns.md

 ![Schema of a hotel review](/img/search/schema.jpg)

 You can download the dataset [here](https://raw.githubusercontent.com/Macrometacorp/datasets/master/hotel-reviews/hotels.json).
 After downloading the JSON file, copy its content between the empty array definition of the data item in the following command.
-The dataset can be imported to your GDN federation by using the CURL command on a terminal as shown in the following example.
+The dataset can be imported to your GDN federation by using the cURL command on a terminal as shown in the following example.

-Before running the example CURL, create a fabric named _Hotels_ in your GDN federation and then create a document collection called _hotel\_reviews_ within that fabric.
+Before running the example cURL, create a fabric named _Hotels_ in your GDN federation and then create a document collection called _hotel\_reviews_ within that fabric.

 ```bash
 curl --location --request POST 'https://<HOST>/_fabric/Hotels/_api/import/hotel_reviews' \